Graphcalibur/kfc-orbital-2021/server/multiplayer.md

 ### Type: signal-game-end
 ```
     data: {
-        scores: [ An array of Scores, with one for each player's performance ]
+        scores: [ An array of objects; one for each player.
+Each is of the form
+            {user: User,
+             score: (Score object, as returned by /api/upload/)}
+        ]
     }
 ```
 This message signals the end of a game.
 The client must stop sending `update-player-state`